NEW ZEALAND - The South Island 10, 13, or 16 days

 Situated a scenic 45-minute drive from Queenstown, Glenorchy is a lush green paradise.

-Popular Glenorchy Day Walk:
+A Popular Glenorchy Day Walk:

-• Glenorchy Walkway-is a flat 1–2 hour loop track.
+• Glenorchy Walkway is a flat 1–2 hour loop track.

 • Many other walks are available, from 30 minutes to a full day, on good paths and suitable for all ages and fitness levels.